rosblox/rosblox.github.io/docs/index.md

 # ROSbloX documentation

+Building high-quality, ROS-powered robots with no prior experience about ROS networking and programming?

 ROSbloX are your ultimate building blocks for rapidly creating a robot's software stack.
 They feature **plug-and-play connectivity** and **integrated data visualization**.

 Connect with us on Git: [ROSbloX Git](https://github.com/rosblox)